Access4all/adg/pages/examples/tables/good-example/README.md

 # General good table example

+**Tables are widely used to display tabular data, complex or simple.
+HTML provides everything needed for accessibility, so cleanly laid out and marked up tables are already fully accessible all by themselves.**

 The following example provides a very basic table.
 Navigate it using table navigation and notice how the screen reader announces the current data cell's (`<td>`) corresponding header cells (`<th>`):

 - If you navigate horizontally (using `Ctrl + Alt + Left/Right`), in addition to the current cell's content, the screen reader also announces the current column's header cell.